quickmetrics/node/README.md

 You can find an online documentation at https://app.quickmetrics.io/docs

 ### How to use it
-Import the module and and create an instance of Quickmetrics:
+Import the module and and initialize an instance of Quickmetrics:

 ```
   import Quickmetrics from 'quickmetrics';
-  const qm  = new Quickmetrics('YOUR API KEY');
+  const qm  = new Quickmetrics({
+    apiKey: 'XXX-YYY',
+    maxBatchTime: 60, // max and default set to 60 seconds
+    maxBatchSize: 1000 // max and default set to 1000 events per batch
+  });
 ```

 Note: You can get the quickmetrics.io API key in your dashboard: https://app.quickmetrics.io/docs/getting-started/authentication

 ### Send events
-Sending events is very straightforward:
+Sending events is easy:

-`qm.event('your.event', 123.456);`
+`qm.event('your.event', 123.456, 'secondary dimension');`

 And that's it!